What Promotes Healthy Gums

 Avoid using products that contain alcohol since they can dry out your gums and increase your risk of developing sensitive teeth—both of which are known to cause gum disease.
 Some over-the-counter (OTC) products may also contain additional ingredients that could irritate sensitive skin or allergies.

-Use a mouth guard when you play sports.
+Use a mouth guard when you play sports

-Make sure any dentures fit properly and get them adjusted if necessary.
+Make sure any dentures fit properly

 A healthy smile means healthy gums!